 In 1995, Boy George release a more rock-based Cheapness and Beauty, though the album was not a success.
 In 1997, Boy George formed another group with John Themis and Richie Stevens, named Dubversive, though they failed to attract any label interest.
 1999 saw Boy George collaborating with Faithless on 'Why Go', from their Sunday 8PM album.
 He also collaborated with Groove Armada.

 Boy George continued to work throughout the 2000s, mixing compilations for Ministry of Sound and Fantazia.
 He also starred in the West End musical Taboo, which was based on his life story (though he did not play himself).

 In 2002, Boy George released an acoustic compilation, U Can Never B2 Straight.
 He then turned to electronica, releasing music under the moniker The Twin.
 Five years later, he released Time Machine on Plan A Records, which was co-written by Amanda Ghost (who has also written for James Blunt, among others).
 Boy George has also co-written tracks for Mica Paris, Charlotte Church and the Beach Boys.

-In 1995, Kirk Brandon (of Spear of Destiny and Theatre of Hate) sued Boy George for libel after Boy George claimed that they had had a love affair, in his autobiography Take it Like A Man.
+Personal Life: In 1995, Kirk Brandon (of Spear of Destiny and Theatre of Hate) sued Boy George for libel after Boy George claimed that they had had a love affair, in his autobiography Take it Like A Man.
 The case was won by Boy George.